A Lot or a Little?

 Parents Need to Know

-This book richly deserves the awards it has won.
-It's gorgeously written -- passionate, hilarious, moving, thought-provoking, character-driven, and literary.
-The characters may often behave badly, but they are vividly real, complex, and beautifully drawn -- and their stories can help readers start dealing with some big topics, like self discovery and loss.
-This is a hard one to put down.
+This coming-of-age novel is gorgeously written, passionate, hilarious, moving, thought-provoking, character-driven, and literary.
+It deserves all the awards it's won.
+The characters may often behave badly, but they are vividly real, complex, and beautifully drawn -- and their stories can help readers start dealing with some big topics, like self-discovery and loss.
+Looking for Alaska is a hard one to put down.
 Since new chapters don't start on new pages, there's always a temptation to read just a little bit further.
 For the first half at least, readers will be grinning all the way -- and in the end, they will be moved, maybe even to tears.